 UM Midtown Campus is seeking a Case Manager (RN) to provide support between the hrs of 8am and 4pm on an As Needed basis.
-This is a Weekend Shift position
+This is a vacation relief position

 Job Summary: Under the direction and supervision of the Director of Care Management, the Care Manager, is a part of an interdisciplinary team including patients, nurses, social workers, physicians, other practitioners, caregivers and the community.
 The goals of Care Manager include the achievement of optimal health for the patient, access to care and appropriate utilization of resources, balanced with the patient’s right to self-determination.
 The Care Manager with respect to payer requirements will ensure timely notification and communication of pertinent clinical data to support admission, clinical condition, continued stay and authorization of post-acute services.
 The Care Manager will assume other duties as delegated by Director.